cpp-for-yourself/lectures-and-homeworks/lectures/static.md

 make[2]: *** [main] Error 1
 ```

-Overall, the important thing to note here is that our `main` executable sees that there is a function `SayHello` declared as `static`.
+Overall, the important things to note here are that our `main` executable sees that there is a function `SayHello` declared as `static`.
 Which is to say that its linkage is **internal**.
 So the linker tries to find the definition of this function **within the same translation unit**, aka `main.cpp`.
 But our definition lives in a **different** translation unit `our_cool_lib.cpp`.
 So in that translation unit our function is unused, thus the warning, while there is no implementation for the `static void SayHello()` function within the `main.cpp` file which makes the linker fail.

-The typical thing that people used to do before C++11 to solve this is to move the implementation of the function into the header file `our_cool_lib.hpp` while marking the function `static`:
+To solve this we can move the implementation of the function into the header file `our_cool_lib.hpp` while marking the function `static`:
 <!--
 `CPP_SETUP_START`
 $PLACEHOLDER